vdelrazo/nu_authorizations/README.md

 All data is stored in global lists.

 ## How to compile (using docker)
 Download the application to a local folder.
 Open folder location in a console.
-Use docker to compile, make sure you already have an image created and then run the next scripts:
+Go inside nu_authorizations folder.
+Your path should look something like this: pathtofolder/nu_authorizations> Use docker to compile, make sure you already have an image created and then run the next scripts:
 - docker build -t nu_authorizations .
 - docker run -i --name nameforapp nu_authorizations